RetroReversing/retroReversing/pages/wii/AtiLowLevelSDK.md

 <section class="postSection">
   <div class="css-folder css-folder-left wow slideInLeft postImage">/include/ati</div>
   <div markdown="1" class="rr-post-markdown">
- This folder contains the C header files that provide low level acess to the wii hardware.
+ This folder contains the C header files that provide low level access to the wii hardware.
 This library was originally written for the gamecube and then updated for the Wii, it was created by ATI (formally ArtX).

 This library was not provided to third party developers in the official SDK and so was only used for internal tools and software such as the Wii Operating system known as **IOS**.

+Most of the include files are at the top level but there are also a few sub-directories:
+* bfm750 - only contains one file but nothing is defined in it
+* diag
+* export
+* fdl
+* gx
+* gxu
+* helper
+* private

   </div>
 </section>